Vennyhedgie/UI-Remake/README.md

 **This is currently conisdered a BETA release, as some features are currently not replicable with the available Reffect tools.
 Notably:**
 - **Herald Upkeep energy pips are completely non-functional**.
 It is not recommended to use this pack while playing Herald.
 Other Revenant specs are OK.
 This is the only one that's currently a hard **unplayable**. **(Needs Reffect update)**
-- Parts of the pack will still be visible when in down state or defeated. **(Needs Reffect update)**
 - The endurance bar is represented as a separate orb at the moment, as radial wipes are currently not possible, making the radial endurance bar as it is displayed in the game is not possible. **(Needs Reffect update)**
 - Similarly, skills on cooldown will not have a radial black reveal, and instead will just be darkened out.
 However, all other skill state animations are implemented (casting, no resources, charge skills, etc.). **(Needs Reffect update)**